-This policy applies to all staff, the Board of Trustees, volunteers and artists, agency staff, students or anyone working on behalf of Bedford Creative Arts.
+This policy applies to all staff, the Board of Trustees, volunteers, artists, contractors, agency staff, students or anyone working on behalf of Bedford Creative Arts.

-This policy relates to children and young people, and adults at risk.
+This policy relates to children, young people and adults at risk.

-- Children and young people are considered anyone under the age of 18. - Adults at risk are considered anyone who needs (or may need) community care services because of mental disability, other disability, age or illness, and who is (or may be) unable to take care of themselves or unable to protect themselves against significant harm or exploitation.
+- Children and young people are considered anyone under the age of 18. - Adults at risk (sometimes referred to as vulnerable adults) are considered anyone over the age of 18 who may be unable to protect themselves from abuse, harm or exploitation which may be because of mental disability, other disability or impairment, age or illness.